Where is Iceland?

 What is the weather like?

-- The winters in Iceland are fairly mild thanks to the Gulf Stream.
+- The winters in Iceland are quite mild thanks to the Gulf Stream.
 In Reykjavik, it's just as likely to rain as it is to snow.
 However, it's often windy and the weather is very changeable.
 The average temperature in January, the coldest month, is 0 C (32 F).
 Summers are cool with an average temperature of 12 C (54 F) in July.
 It rarely gets hot and it can be rainy and windy.
 The record heat recorded in Reykjavik is 26 C (78 F).

 How long or short are the days?